 Other Startup Kit resources

-We plan to expand the Startup Kit in the near future with additional resources, such as sample workloads for Ruby on Rails, Spring Boot, and other stacks.
-Here’s a list of the resources that have been published so far:
+We plan to expand the Startup Kit in the near future with additional resources.
+Here’s a list of some of the resources that have been published so far:

 - Serverless workload: https://github.com/awslabs/startup-kit-serverless-workload, with this blog post: Introducing the Startup Kit Serverless Workload.